Birch Bay String Teachers’ Workshop

 Registration, Fees, Credits, Location

-CREDITS & CLOCK HOURS: Central Washington University offers 3 quarter credits for a very nominal fee which may be paid onsite.
-Thirty clock hours are available at no charge for WMEA members only.
+CLOCK HOURS: Thirty clock hours are available at no charge for WMEA members only.
 Clock hour arrangements may be made onsite.

 LOCATION: Ferndale High School: 5830 Golden Eagle Drive - Ferndale, WA 98248